rickcnagy/QSTools/gui/README.md

 ####[`importInquiriesOrApplicants.js`](./importInquiriesOrApplicants.js)

  Import inquiries or applicants from QSImporter.
-QSImporter should have a JSONArray, each with an object with fields matching the Add Inquiry/Add Applicant page.
+QSImporter should have a JSON Array that contains objects with fields matching the Add Inquiry/Add Applicant page.
+See sample at samples/importInquiriesOrApplicants.sample.json

 ####[`likertsToDropdowns.js`](./likertsToDropdowns.js)